Top Supply Chain and Procurement Themes for 2021? Start With Resilience

 7. Growing shift towards automation

-To provide effective supply chain and procurement leadership needed in a tumultuous year, knowing what’s important is crucial.
+To provide effective supply chain management solutions and procurement leadership needed in a tumultuous year, knowing what’s important is crucial.

 For a more complete understanding of these top priorities and trends, download the GEP Outlook 2021 report, the trusted strategic guide for thousands of supply chain and procurement leaders globally.